 I Let You Go by Clare Mackintosh (released May 2015)

-This is one of the bestselling books both in the UK and in the US.
+This is one of the bestselling books both in the UK and in the US of the last few years.
 I Let You Go is always talked about in terms of “that twist”—and it’s with good reason.
 Following a tragic accident, Jenna moves from the city to an isolated cottage on the Welsh coast, where she tries to piece her life back together.
 Meanwhile, Detective Inspector Ray Stevens is doing his best to seek justice for a young mother—a quest that will see him stop at nothing, even if it means putting his personal life on the line.
 What links these two characters?
 The truth, once revealed, will leave you gasping.

 The Girls by Emma Cline (released June 2016)